swcarpentry/python-novice-gapminder/_episodes/06-libraries.md

 *   A *library* is a collection of files (called *modules*) that contains functions for use by other programs.
-    *   May also contain data values (e.g., numerical constants) and other things.
+    *   May also contain data values (e.g., numerical constants), classes and other data structures.
-    *   Library's contents are supposed to be related, but there's no way to enforce that.
+*   [Modules][python-modules] can be organized in (sub-)directories,
+    being called then (sub-)[packages][python-packages].
 *   The Python [standard library][stdlib] is an extensive suite of modules that comes with Python itself.
 *   Many additional libraries are available from [PyPI][pypi] (the Python Package Index).
 *   We will see later how to write new libraries.

+### How to know which library provides the functionality we need?

+Documentation.
+And google.

+*   It all starts with at before mentioned Python's [standard library][stdlib], have a glance there to see what is available by default with your Python distribution.
+*   [Browse PyPI][pypi-browse] packages if have an idea of the subject the funcitonality you need fits.
+*   When googling for a funcionality, be explicit on what you want, chances are your question has already been answered in a community site (e.g, StackOverflow) or a blog.
+For example, suppose you have a huge data file to read and you want to have a glance on it at first, explicit search for "how to sample large data file in python" and see how well the internet answers you, with many alternatives to explore.
+*   Follow newsletter, blogs that explore Python libraries, [Python Modules of the Week][pymotw] is a good one, for instance.

-> ## Libraries and modules
+> ## Libraries, modules and packages
 >
-> A library is a collection of modules, but the terms are often used
+> A library is a collection of modules and packages, but the terms are often used
-> interchangeably, especially since many libraries only consist of a single
-> module, so don't worry if you mix them.
+> interchangeably.
+There is no restriction on the number of modules or packages
+> a library may contain, neither how it should be organized.
+By all means,
+> a library/modules/packages will eventually provide a data structure, function
+> or class to be used by your code.
 {: .callout}

-## A program must import a library module before using it.
+## Very first step to use a library: *import* it.

-*   Use `import` to load a library module into a program's memory.
+*   Use `import` to load a library module/package into a program's namespace.
 *   Then refer to things from the module as `module_name.thing_name`.
     *   Python uses `.` to mean "part of".
 *   Using `math`, one of the modules in the standard library: